-We analyze the predictability of U.S. stock returns using a measure of credit standards (Standards) derived from the Federal Reserve Board's Senior Loan Officer Opinion Survey on Bank Lending Practices.
-We find that Standards is a strong predictor of stock returns at a business cycle frequency, especially in the post-1990 data period.
-Empirically we find that a tightening of Standards predicts lower future stock returns.
-Standards performs well both in-sample and out-of-sample and is robust to a host of consistency checks including a small sample analysis.
-Further, alleviating data snooping concerns, we find that the Canadian equivalent of Standards predicts Canadian stock market returns.
-Finally, we explore the source of predictability of Standards and show that Standards provides information about cash flow news.
+We analyze U.S. stock return predictability using a measure of credit standards (Standards) derived from the Federal Reserve Board's Senior Loan Officer Opinion Survey on Bank Lending Practices.
+Standards is a strong predictor of stock returns at a business cycle frequency, especially in the post-1990 data period.
+Empirically, a tightening of Standards predicts lower future stock returns.
+Standards performs well both in-sample and out-of-sample and is robust to a host of consistency checks.
+Standards captures stock return predictability at a business cycle frequency and is driven primarily by the ability of Standards to predict cash flow news.

-Keywords: Stock predictability, macroeconomics and financial markets, survey data
+Keywords: Stock predictability, credit supply, macroeconomics, survey data